thynash/Rangify/SIH_SUBMISSION_GUIDE.md

 ## 🎤 Elevator Pitch

-*"KolamAI solves SIH Problem Statement ID25107 by creating the world's first comprehensive AI system for Kolam analysis and generation.
+*"Rangify solves SIH Problem Statement ID25107 by creating the world's first comprehensive AI system for Kolam analysis and generation.
 We don't just recognize patterns - we understand the mathematical principles and cultural rules that govern these ancient designs.
 Our system achieves 94.2% accuracy in symmetry detection, extracts 15+ mathematical principles, and generates authentic new patterns while preserving cultural heritage.
-With a production-ready web interface and the ability to process 150+ images per minute, KolamAI bridges the gap between traditional art and modern technology."*
+With a production-ready web interface and the ability to process 150+ images per minute, Rangify bridges the gap between traditional art and modern technology."*

 ## 📞 Support & Contact